Britain's Three says it's in no hurry to launch 4G

 "Our network stacks up very well," Dyson said.
 "Right now the latest version of 3G and the early versions of LTE are not dramatically different and I am very confident that our customers are getting the right experience."

-Dyson was speaking after Hutchison Whampoa released 2012 results for Three UK, showing the operator had gained 900,000 new customers last year, taking its registered customer base to 9.1 million, while revenue increased 9 percent to 1.95 billion pounds.
+Dyson was speaking after Hutchison Whampoa released 2012 results for Three UK, showing the operator had gained 900,000 new customers last year, taking its registered customer base to 9.1 million, while revenue increased 9 percent to 1.95 billion pounds ($3 billion).